-Whilst the units use fossil fuels, the amounts are relative small, and, by being so flexible in their response time, their existence improves the case for large but intermittent generators such as offshore wind.
+Mains natural gas, whilst a fossil fuel, burns much cleaner than diesel and as such the emissions involved are reduced.
+The amounts of fuel used are also relatively small in incremental terms, and, by being so flexible in their response time, their existence improves the case for large but intermittent generators such as offshore wind.
 In doing so, they provide an indirect contribution to the UK's carbon reduction plan.

-The facility proposed by NGCM at the Waterswallows Quarry site therefore would form part of the UK's overall power transmission network.
+The facility proposed by PPCL at the Waterswallows Quarry site therefore would form part of the UK's overall power transmission network.
 As such it is deemed Essential Infrastructure and the applicant believes it should be considered as such in planning terms.

-However, as well as supporting the national electricity supply system, in conjunction with the other two STOR sites in the vicinity, NGCM would also provide additional security of electricity supply to the domestic and industrial consumers in the Buxton and High Peaks area.
+However, as well as supporting the national electricity supply system, in conjunction with the other two STOR sites in the vicinity, PPCL would also provide additional security of electricity supply to the domestic and industrial consumers in the Buxton and High Peaks area.
 In particular, the point of connection to the National Grid infrastructure provides the potential for the power generated to be sent direct to one of the largest electricity consumers in the High Peak, CRH's (Tarmac) premises at Tunstead Quarry, thus directly relieving the pressure on the grid to supply the town of Buxton and surrounding communities.
 There is therefore a local aspect to the need for the facility.

-4. Site location and history
+3. Site location and history

-Dwg No NG1 identifies the Site which is located approximately 2 km east of the centre of the town of Buxton in an established industrial area known as Waterswallows.
+Dwg No PPC1 identifies the Site which is located approximately 2 km east of the centre of the town of Buxton in an established industrial area known as Waterswallows.
 It also shows that the application area is both part of and lies immediately adjacent to the manifestly brown-field site of the now exhausted and unrestored Waterswallows quarry.
-The site is currently used disused.
+The site is currently disused.